DeMarcoLab/openfibsem-docs/docs/openfibsem/concepts.md

 - Double Left Click: Move the stage to the selected position (Stable Move)
 - Alt + Double Left Click: Move the stage to the selected position (Vertical Move).
 Only supported in Ion Beam.
 - Shift + Left Click: Move the selected milling pattern to the position.
 Only supported in the Ion Beam.
+- Ctrl + Shift + Left Click: Move all milling patterns to the position.
+Only supported in the Ion Beam.

 #### Keypoint Controls

 The following controls are supported when interacting with keypoints.
 Select Keypoint: Click on keypoint
 Move Keypoint: Select and drag keypoint

 ### User Interface Widgets